KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 ::: {.callout-tip}
 #### Key Points

-- 'pandasp is better for data manipulation and analysis where data is in multiple types.
+- 'pandas' is better for data manipulation and analysis where data is in multiple types.
 - 'NumPy' is better for numerical and array operations and is generally quicker.
 - The documentation is a good tool to use to learn 'pandas' and 'NumPy'